What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

-This intermediate cloud credential is designed for cybersecurity professionals working in cloud environments.

-The Certified Cloud Security Professional (CCSP) is a certification designed for those with some experience in information technology (IT) and security looking to advance their careers in cloud-based cybersecurity.
-Becoming a CCSP demonstrates to potential employers that you have the technical skills to secure valuable cloud assets.
+The CCSP certification is recognised worldwide and showcases cybersecurity knowledge and skill.
+Learn more about what this is and how it can benefit you.

-As the UK government continues to press forward to grow the UK tech sector and support the digital economy nationally, cloud computing and cloud security play a central role.
-More organisations are expected to move their operations to cloud environments, likely increasing the demand for security professionals with specialised cloud knowledge.
+In 2015, the government of India launched Digital India, a program with the mission to increase the expansion of tech across India and grow the digital economy.
+As this initiative branches out, cloud computing and cloud security are expected to play a central role.
+More and more organisations are expected to move their operations to cloud environments, likely increasing the demand for security professionals with specialised cloud knowledge in the upcoming years.

 Read on to learn more about CCSP requirements, what to expect from the exam, and how to prepare for certification if you decide it’s a good fit for you.